 - Minor surgery

-Diagnostic imaging and procedures can sometimes be frightening to children.
-Some of these tests may require your child to hold still for a length of time or can be uncomfortable.
-Our team will meet with you and your child to develop a sedation plan that offers comfort, safety, and the ability for the test or procedure to be completed with the most accurate results.
+Diagnostic imaging tests and other procedures can sometimes be frightening for children.
+Some tests can also be uncomfortable, and your child may need to hold still for a length of time.
+Our team will meet with you and your child to develop a sedation plan that is safe, comfortable and allows the test to produce the most accurate results.

-Your child’s doctor or their nurse will call and schedule a sedation if they feel it is necessary.
-You will receive a phone call letting you know when the appointment has been made.
+Your child’s doctor or nurse will schedule sedation if they feel it is necessary for the specific procedure.
+You will get a phone call letting you know when the appointment has been made.

-Preregister at Providence by calling (907) 261-3149 from 7am-6pm.
-If you are scheduled for a procedure on a Monday, you cannot pre-register online or by phone after 5:00 pm on Friday.
-You will need to pre-register when you arrive, so please plan for the additional time and arrive early.
-The admitting desk is located on the 1st floor just to the right of the main entrance.
+If you are unable to pre-register for a Monday procedure during the previous week, you will need to register at the admitting desk when you arrive.
+If so, please plan to arrive early.
+The admitting desk is on the 1st floor, just to the right of the main entrance.

-Your child is not allowed to have anything to drink or eat for several hours before the test or procedure.
-An empty stomach decreases the risk of vomiting or breathing fluids into the lungs.
-Please adhere to the following guidelines in regards to fasting:
+Your child is not allowed to have anything to eat or drink for several hours before the test or procedure.
+This is to decrease the risk of your child vomiting or breathing fluids into their lungs.
+Please follow the following guidelines: